 Sedona had long been gracing my bucket list for years and the time to visit came on a long holiday weekend but I would only have about 24 hours.
-I wasn’t sure I could do it in that time frame but I am always up for a challenge.
+I wasn’t sure I could do it in that time frame but I am always up for a challenge and often looking for unique things to do in Sedona.
 Turns out 24 hours was perfect!

 Where To Stay: